Forest + Climate State Policy Initiative

 PolicyFramework

-Theoretical framework for cataloguing and categorizing policies.
+This theoretical framework catalogues and categorizes state-level policies.
 Four key policy areas identified: 1) GHG Emissions and Energy, 2) Direct Financial Incentives, 3) Forest Management and Land Use, and 4) Public Procurement

 Collaborators/Team